-Our lawyers can take over communications with trucking company insurers and their hired analysts on your behalf.
+Our truck accident lawyers can take over communications with trucking company insurers and their hired analysts on your behalf.
 We’ll negotiate your settlement award using proven techniques to make sure you get the most for your claim.
 We also have the power to take your case to trial in Phoenix if that’s what it takes for fair compensation.
 Our lawyers aren’t afraid to stand up in front of a judge and jury as your legal representation.
 Trusting us with your case means working with aggressive, skilled, and confident attorneys.

 Take immediate action after a trucking accident.
-Contact a lawyer for assistance ASAP.
+Contact an accident lawyer for assistance ASAP.
 The sooner you start an investigation using trusted allies, the better for your case.
 Odds are this isn’t the first accident the trucking company has experienced.
 The company will know how to hide and even destroy important evidence such as driver’s logs, cell phone records, and black boxes from trucks.
 An attorney can file the necessary paperwork to demand preservation of key evidence – preventing the trucking company from taking evidence out of your case.

-Next, your lawyer can head an investigation into your trucking accident.
+Next, your truck accident lawyer can head an investigation into your trucking accident.
 Our firm has connections with top investigative teams in Phoenix.
 We’ll look into the driver’s background, crash history, and time with the trucking company.
 We’ll also investigate the company itself for a history of negligence, safety infractions, code violations, and collisions.
 If someone else caused or contributed to your accident, we’ll find out who.
 You can rest assured we’ll take all the actions necessary to get to the bottom of your accident.

 A trucking accident can mean catastrophic injuries, missed time from work, temporary or permanent disabilities, expensive property damage, and even the loss of a loved one’s life.
 We believe negligent truck drivers, companies, and other parties deserve to come to justice.
 It’s our mission to give voices to those who otherwise might not have them during settlement negotiations and personal injury trials.